 STUDIO/ LAB / WORKSHOPS

-AA MEDIA // As techniques and tools of communication, fabrication, and computation are regularly revised in the field, AA Media deploys a range of skills aimed at both reinforcing and reinventing the methods in which students approach design and architecture.
-AA Media operates over the Autumn and Winter terms and is composed of three primary groups; Studio, Lab and Workshops.
+AA COMMUNICATION & MEDIA // As techniques and tools of communication, fabrication, and computation are regularly revised in the field, AA Media deploys a range of skills aimed at both reinforcing and reinventing the methods in which students approach design and architecture.
+AA Media operates over the Autumn and Winter terms and is composed of two primary groups; Studio and 'Saturday School'.

-STUDIO // Media Studies Core courses are studio based and address a particular aspect of architectural production, within the scope of a single course topic, providing students with the knowledge and skills associated with a wide range of contemporary design, communication and fabrication media.
-They are a requirement for First Year and Second Year students, but Intermediate Studio courses are open to any student enrolled in the Intermediate or Diploma School.
+STUDIO (CMS-CORE) // Media Studies Core courses are studio based and address a particular aspect of architectural production, within the scope of a single course topic, providing students with the knowledge and skills associated with a wide range of contemporary design, communication and fabrication media.
+They are a requirement for Foundation, First Year and Second Year students, but courses are open to any student enrolled in the 3rd year or Diploma School.

-AA unit tutors, as well as staff from workshops, computing and the AV department teach these weekly courses alongside specialists from outside of the school.
-This year’s courses address diverse media including; video, photography, drawing, animation, narrative, physical assemblage, textiles, analogue and digital fabrication, electronics, web-based media, fieldwork and curation.
+AA unit tutors, as well as staff from workshops, computing and the AV department, teach these weekly courses alongside specialists from outside of the school.
+This year’s courses address diverse media including; drawing, video, photography, animation, narrative, physical assemblage, analogue and digital fabrication, 3D scanning, web-based media, and mixed reality

 WORKSHOPS // AA Media Workshops are one-off events, short introductions, tasters or demonstrations open to curious minds from across the school.
 We welcome suggestions by students and staff for potential workshops or events.
-Details of workshops will be posted on the website and events list throughout the year, also can be followed on the AAMediaLab's Twitter account.
+Details of workshops will be posted on the website and CMS Calendar throughout the year.